 As you age, gray matter declines, which negatively impacts memory and cognition (

-Meditation and relaxation techniques have been shown to improve short-term memory in people of all ages, from people in their 20s to the elderly (
+Meditation and relaxation techniques have been shown to improve short-term memory in people of all ages, from people in their 20s to older adults (

-For example, one study demonstrated that Taiwanese college students who engaged in meditation practices like mindfulness had significantly better spatial working memory than students who did not practice meditation (
+For example, one study showed that Taiwanese college students who engaged in meditation practices like mindfulness had significantly better spatial working memory than students who did not practice meditation (

 Spatial working memory is the ability to hold and process information in your mind about the positions of objects in space.

 Summary Meditation isn’t just good for your body —